Back

 • Consider using advanced security features like address whitelisting to protect your crypto.

-Before we get into the details of how you can safely store crypto, it’s important that you understand that there’s no such thing as a completely foolproof way to prevent hacking attempts on your crypto.
+Before we get into the details of how you can safely store crypto, it’s important that you understand that there’s no such thing as a completely foolproof way to prevent your crypto from being stolen.

 This might sound scary, but it’s vital to recognize that there are people out there who want to steal whatever money, assets, and information they can get their hands on.
 The sooner you understand this, the better prepared you’ll be to keep your crypto and other assets as safe as possible from the threat of theft.